 Some social scientists also believe the structure of language can have consequences on both individual and group behavior.
 For example, a series of studies have found that Finland has a significantly higher rate of workplace accidents than Sweden despite the fact that the languages have similar workplace regulations (Salminen & Johansson, 2000).
 John A. Lucy explained this discrepancy through differences in the structure of these languages.
-Swedish places a greater emphasis on the timing of movement in threedimensional space.
-Consequently, Lucy argued, Swedish factories are physically arranged in a manner that supports the smooth running of the product process.
-Finnish factories experience frequent disruptions, workers must rush, having more accidents (Lucy, 1997).
+Swedish places a greater emphasis on the timing of movement in three-dimensional space.
+Consequently, Lucy argued, the Swedish factories are physically arranged in a manner that supports the smooth running of the product process.
+Finnish factors experience frequent disruptions, so that workers must rush and have more accidents (Lucy, 1997).